vinhnguyen116/CKA-CKAD/README.md

    - Practice lab 2-3 times
    - Practice install kubernetes the hard way of kelseyhightower for 1-2 times: [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

- _Practice more you get more confident._
+ _Practice more to get more confident._

 ## CKAD